markng788/substance_use_canada/README.md

 By combining epidemiological insight with data science methods, this study offers:

-* Predictive models to identify high-risk populations
+* Predictive models to identify key determinants
 * Regional and demographic insights to customize prevention efforts
 * Evidence to support community-based and policy-level interventions